 At the same time, a few years back he remembered reading Life magazine.
 It was an article about poltergeist phenomenon and telekinetic activity in young adolescents.
 There was apparently evidence to suggest that, particularly girls in adolescence, might have such powers or be more susceptible to develop them around that age.

 Boom!
 Two Unrelated Ideas Became The Basis For A Novel.

-Stephen King started to write Carrie… He had troubles making it into a short story which could be published into a magazine, where he had the most success so far.
+Stephen King started to write Carrie… He had trouble making it into a short story which could be published in a magazine, where he had the most success so far.
 Without fleshing out the characters, setting and story properly, it would have been a short mess.
 He was not happy with how it was going and he decided to throw it away…

 How Carrie Was Saved

 In his book; A Memoir Of The Craft, he tells us that he came back from his teaching job the day after he threw Carrie away and found his wife reading over the start of the novel.
 She found the manuscript in the trash, crumpled and covered in ash.
 Tabby (that’s what he called her) fished out the papers and read them.

 Perhaps it was by dumb luck, but she found the initial draft and wanted Stephen King to go on with writing and finishing this story.
 She saw something in it.

 Tabby helped him with a few details regarding the time of the month for women and the finer details of how it works in schools.
 Stephen King was not sure about it, but his wife believed in him and that gave him the courage and he wanted to continue with the story.